redpanda-data/redpanda/CONTRIBUTING.md

 $ git config user.email "your@vectorized.io"
 ```

-Also configure git to detect renames and copies to make ``git format-patch`` output easier to review:
+Also configure git to detect renames and copies to make ``git format-patch``
+output easier to review:

 ```
 git config --global diff.renames copies
 ```

-Run `tools/git.py --check-config=y` to setup the .gitorderfile and
-configure commit messages to always include the "Signed-off-by" tag.

 ## Commiting your changes